akzfowl/NavMe/README.md

 NavMe
 =====

-An Android app that tracks speed in real time along with current location and distance traversed.
+An Android app that tracks speed in real time along with current location and the distance traversed.
 Also displays said distance on google maps